-A limited liability partnership (LLP) is a type of business entity structure.
-At its core, an LLP is a type of partnership composed of two or more individuals who agree to run a business together.
+A limited liability partnership (LLP) is a business entity structure.
+At its core, an LLP is a partnership composed of two or more individuals who agree to run a business together.

-Notably, there are several business entity structures you can choose from.
-Thus, a limited liability partnership may not be the right structure for all businesses.
-Some other common business entity structures include:
+Notably, there are several other business entity structures you can choose from.
+Thus, a limited liability partnership may not be the right entity type for all businesses.
+Some other common business structures in the U.S. include:

-If you’re still not quite sure that an LLP is the way to go, that’s okay.
-Be sure to speak with a legal professional in your state to discuss these other types of legal entity structures to determine whether an LLP is suitable for your business’s needs and goals.
+If you’re still not sure that an LLP is the way to go, speak with a legal professional in your state to discuss these other types of entity structures and determine whether an LLP is suitable for your needs and goals.

-Below are some common types of businesses that are frequently formed as LLPs:
+Below are some common types of businesses that are sometimes formed as LLPs:

-There are a number of advantages to setting up your small business as a limited liability partnership.
-For example, the key advantages include:
+There are some advantages to setting up your small business as a limited liability partnership, including:

-Importantly, there may also be some disadvantages to consider.
-Below are some disadvantages of forming an LLP:
+Importantly, there may also be some disadvantages to consider:

-Despite these disadvantages, an LLP may still be the way to go depending on your particular facts and circumstances.
+Despite these disadvantages, an LLP may still be the way to go depending on your circumstances.
 Check out our other small business resources or speak with a business lawyer in your state to learn more about LLPs and see whether forming one makes sense for your business.

 We want to be your go-to source for all things small business and entrepreneurial.
-Take a look at our many products and services specifically geared toward small business owners and see how we can help you start, manage, and grow your company today.
+Even though we don’t currently offer LLP formations, we have many products and services specifically geared toward small business owners.
+We can help you start, manage, and grow your company.